Soccer-Inter Milan winning run ends with shock Sampdoria defeat

 Candreva converted from the penalty spot before Keita guided home a finish to give the hosts a two-goal lead at the interval, and a Stefan De Vrij header was all Inter could muster in response.

-Alexis Sanchez had a penalty saved by Emil Audero early on but Inter struggled to threaten in the absence of striker Romelu Lukaku, who was only fit enough to feature for the final half hour and couldn't inspire a comeback.
+Alexis Sanchez had a penalty saved early on but Inter struggled to threaten in the absence of striker Romelu Lukaku, who was only fit enough to feature for the final half hour and couldn't inspire a comeback.

-It meant Antonio Conte’s side squandered the chance to go top of the table ahead of AC Milan, who play Juventus later on Wednesday.
+The result left Antonio Conte frustrated as his side squandered the chance to go top of the table ahead of AC Milan, who play Juventus later on Wednesday.

-Inter remain in second place on 36 points, one behind their city rivals, while Sampdoria are 11th on 20 points.
+Inter remain second on 36 points, one behind their city rivals, while Sampdoria are 11th on 20 points.

+Penalties dominated the opening stages as Inter were awarded one for handball following a Video Assistant Referee (VAR) review, which Emil Audero saved, before the same offence at the other end gave Candreva the chance to score against his former employers.

+The hosts hit the bar through a Lorenzo Tonelli header, and Keita then doubled their advantage on the 38th minute after some excellent work by Mikkel Damsgaard to find the space to set him up with a cross.

 ((alasdair.mackenzie@thomsonreuters.com;))